chris31415926535/odp/README.md

 - Define any fonts;
 - Create a set of slides;
 - Write styles, fonts, and slides to disk in the temporary folder;
-- Create an odt file by compressing the temporary folder.
+- Create an odp file by compressing the temporary folder.

 ## Known issues

-- List formatting is wonky (i.e. doesn't work)
+- None as of writing.

+## Unknown issues

+- _TBC_

 ## TODO

+- Links
+- Other shapes (minimally, lines)
 - ~~Alt text for images~~
 - 'Decorative' tag for images?
 - ~~Basic Shapes~~
 - ~~Page numbers~~
 - ~~Basic text and shape styling~~
-- Links
 - ~~Fix manifest.xml for images~~
 - ~~Refactor in a clever way to do all magic side-effects once at write time?~~ *Mostly!*